 > Getting up regularly during the night to urinate

 Overflow incontinence occurs when the muscles of the bladder do not squeeze properly to empty the bladder efficiently.
 This is caused when your bladder is stretched beyond its normal capability.
 This can be an issue in cases where there may have been nerve or muscle damage, often caused by injury, surgery or disease such as Parkinson’s disease, Multiple Sclerosis and Spina Bifida.
-It is also possible for overflow incontinence to be caused due to an obstruction which makes it more difficult for you to fully empty the bladder.
+It is also possible for overflow incontinence to occur due to an obstruction which makes it more difficult for you to fully empty the bladder.
 In men, this problem can be a kidney stone blocking the urethra, constipation.
 Both men and women may be suffering from a stricture of the urethra which can result in overflow incontinence.
 Weak bladder muscles are common causes of overflow incontinence in women.
-Pregnancy, menopause, ovarian tumours or even kidney stones can cause weakened bladder muscles.
+Pregnancy, menopause, ovarian tumors or even kidney stones can cause weakened bladder muscles.
 Interestingly, it is much more common for men to suffer from overflow incontinence than men.
-In some cases, overflow incontinence is a side effect of infections or certain conditions, such as Parkinson’s disease or MS.

 Often, even certain medications, such as medications for treating mental disorders like depression and psychosis may cause the bladder to overfill.